charukiewicz/charukiewicz-jekyll/_posts/2014-07-21-algorithm.md

 Let's try another definition.
 The following is my own definition of the word 'algorithm'.
 I am going to set aside the rigorous academic requirements for an algorithm and instead focus on what I believe is the very essence of an algorithm, in more simple terms.
 My definition is as follows:

->An algorithm is a sequence of steps that, when followed, will solve a particular problem.
+>An algorithm is a sequence of steps that, when followed, will complete a specific task.

 This definition is an excellent starting point for algorithmic thinking.

+### Algorithms Everywhere

+I believe that a person can think of many different contexts in terms of algorithms.
+These are situations and environments that reach far past a academia or a technical job.